Organic Production and Marketing

 Organic production requires years of planning and research to benefit from the possible increase in selling prices.
 With certification requiring three years of production records of the practices followed, planning is key.
 Unfortunately, producing organically without becoming certified comes down to your word that you are organic without actual proof.

 Penn State Extension’s Small-scale and Part-time Farming Project publishes a series of free publications titled Agricultural Alternatives.
 This publication series contains a publication titled Agricultural Alternatives: Organic Vegetable Production which provides an overview of organic production.
-Penn State also has an organic production web site that can be found here.
+Penn State also has an organic production website.
 This site contains information covering organic field crops along with vegetable crops and tips for controlling several insects.

 To become certified you will need to work with an organic certifying agency and you may cross state lines to work with one of these agencies.
 To find a listing or these agencies and additional resources, click here.